reusable-ui/reusable-ui-monorepo/states/interaction-state/README.md

     type InteractionStateOptions,
     type ResolveEffectiveStateArgs,
     type InteractionBehaviorStateDefinition,
-    type InteractionBehaviorState,
 } from '@reusable-ui/interaction-state'
 import { type ValueChangeDispatcher, type ValueChangeEventHandler } from '@reusable-ui/events'

 /**
- * Example implementation of an interactive selected/unselected state with animation lifecycle integration.
+ * Example implementation of an interactive selected/unselected state **without** animation lifecycle integration.
  *
  * Provides a hybrid controlled/uncontrolled selected state with support for declarative keywords (`'auto'`).
  *
- * Exposes semantic phases and classnames for styling, synchronized with animation transitions,
- * and a dispatcher for interactive state changes.
+ * Exposes resolved selected state and a dispatcher for interactive state changes.
  */

 /** Props for controlling the selected state of a component. */ export interface SelectedStateProps {
     /**
-     * Specifies the selected state for controlled mode.
+     * Specifies the current selected state for controlled mode.
      *
      * - `true`   → selected
      * - `false`  → unselected